-- Why do some people consider religion a private concern, while others treat it as a public duty? - To what extent does religion shape attitudes towards economy, politics or environment? - Is the political significance of "reconciliation" linked to religious traditions? - Does religion still determine shared moral values or legal norms? - How or why do "faith based social services" exist in modern democratic states? - What is the influence of religion on common beliefs about gender and sexuality? - Are religions particularly prone to communal or interpersonal violence? - How are religious ideas communicated within and between societies or cultures?
+- Why do some people consider religion a private concern, while others treat it as a public duty? - To what extent does religion shape attitudes towards economy, politics or environment? - Do truth and reconciliation processes have religious dimensions? - Does religion still determine shared moral values or legal norms? - How or why do faith-based social services exist in modern democratic states? - What is the influence of religion on common beliefs about gender and sexuality? - Are religions particularly prone to communal or interpersonal violence? - How are religious ideas communicated within and between societies or cultures?